turinyura/Gis_works/README.md

 # MKD Manager

-MKD Manager is a software application designed to manage MKD (Medical Knowledge Database) systems.
+MKD Manager is a software application designed to manage MKD systems.

 ## Project Structure